wptide/wptide.org/web/docs/services/README.md

 The Lighthouse Server runs the Google Lighthouse CLI in an instance of headless Chromium within Puppeteer.
 It is important to note that the server only works for wp.org themes, **and the most recent version**.
-This means that the Lighthouse CLI audits each theme by loading the demo version found on [wp.org/themes][themes], which is always the latest version.
+This means that the Lighthouse CLI audits each theme by loading the demo version found on [wp-themes.com][themes], which is always the latest theme version.
 So if you request a theme audit for a previous version then a Pub/Sub message will not be made for the Lighthouse Server to process that theme.